ToledoSDL/ToledoSDL/README.md

 Heyy!
 My name is Lucas, but you can call me Toledo, I am a teenager who loves to program, and I know several languages.
-Particularly I have a great knowledge about javascript and nodejs, currently working on my discord bot, which has more than +10,000 servers and +1,500,000 users
+Particularly I have a great knowledge about JavaScript, TypeScript and Python, currently working on my E-Way Development.

+Ex-Creator of a discord bot, which has more than +10,000 servers and +1,500,000 users.

-## Social networks
+> ## Social networks

 - <a href="https://youtube.com/c/ToledoSDL" target="_blank">Youtube channel</a>
 - <a href="https://hydrabot.xyz/discord" target="_blank">Discord server</a>